oap-project/raydp/doc/mpi.md

 ### Specify the MPI script and environments

-You could customize the MPI job environments and MPI scritps with `mpi_script_prepare_fn` argument.
+You could customize the MPI job environments and MPI scripts with `mpi_script_prepare_fn` argument.

 ```python
 def script_prepare_fn(context: MPIJobContext):